-The CRP provides specific recommendations for, among other blocks, Block 11, as follows:
+The CRP provides specific recommendations for, areas that include the Redevelopment Area, as follows:

 - 1. Foster a pedestrian environment and incorporate public parking opportunities that are screened from the pedestrian. - 2.
 Focus land uses on entertainment and recreation, including restaurants and establishments serving alcohol. - 3.
 Allow pop-up/temporary food/drink establishments to fill in the gaps for vacant properties and buildings. - 4.
 Ground level retail required to incorporate flood proofing.